-Any future acquisition could expose us to unforeseen expenses or place additional strain on management and other resources.
+Any future acquisitions could expose us to unforeseen risks or place additional strain on the management and other resources.

-We completed our acquisition of Jiantou Xinyuan in late 2010.
-We may consider other acquisitions in the future.
-Any potential acquisition will be accompanied by a number of risks.
+In late 2010, we completed our acquisition of Zhengzhou Jiantou Xinyuan Real Estate Co., Ltd., or Jiantou Xinyuan, a joint venture in which we had previously held a 45% interest.
+As part of our business strategy, we regularly evaluate investments in, or acquisitions of, subsidiaries, joint ventures, and we expect that we will continue to make such investments and acquisitions in the future.
+Any potential future acquisition will be accompanied by a number of risks due to the constantly evolving legal landscape in China.
 An acquired business may underperform relative to expectations or may expose us to unexpected liabilities.
 In addition, the integration of any acquisition could require substantial management attention and resources.
-If we were unable to successfully manage the integration and ongoing operations, or hire or retain additional personal necessary to running the expanded business, our results of operations and branch could be negatively affected.
+If we were unable to successfully manage the integration and ongoing operations, or hire and retain additional personnel necessary for the running of the expanded business, the results of our operations and branch performance could be adversely affected.